kvarak/dnd/docs/_Classes/barbarian.md

 If your bond mate takes damage from this, the first attack you make on your next turn against the creature that caused the save (if any) has advantage and deals 1d6 additional damage if you hit.

 ### Shared Alertness
 Starting at 10th level, instincts flow through the bond.
-While within soul range, both you and your bondmate have advantage on Perception and Insight checks, and neither of you can be surprised unless you both are.
+While within soul range, both you and your bondmate are treated as if having the same Perception skills as the other, and neither of you can be surprised unless you both are.

 ### Passive Aggressiveness
 Starting at 14th level, you and your bondmate function even more like a team when faced with foes.
-While raging, if a hostile creature deals damage to you with an attack aimed at your bondmate, your bondmate can use a reaction to make an weapon or cantrip attack against it.
+While raging, if a hostile creature deals damage to you with an attack aimed at your bondmate, your bondmate can use a ***reaction*** to make an weapon or cantrip attack against it.